sses7757/Althea/README.md

     - `EquationSolvers`
     - `Optimizers`
     - `EigenSolvers`
-  - `Helpers` -- classes and methods to imporve the accessibility of other modules, also has interfaces for device information and their unified accessing points
+  - `Helpers` -- classes and methods to improve the accessibility of other modules, also has interfaces for device information and their unified accessing points
   - `Linq` -- `System.Linq` like extend methods for `IReadOnlyList<T>` and `Span<T>` of C#
-  - `Cuda` -- default implementations of linear and tensor algebra operatons using CUDA, cuTENSOR (or [CUTT](https://github.com/ap-hynninen/cutt)) and custom functions written in CUDA
+  - `Cuda` -- default implementations of linear and tensor algebra operations using CUDA, cuTENSOR (or [CUTT](https://github.com/ap-hynninen/cutt) when cuTENSOR is not available) and custom functions written in CUDA
-  - `Mkl` -- default implementations of linear and tensor algebra operatons using MKL, [HPTT](https://github.com/springer13/hptt) and custom functions written in OpenMP
+  - `Mkl` -- default implementations of linear and tensor algebra operations using MKL, [HPTT](https://github.com/springer13/hptt) and custom functions written in OpenMP
 - Fully Aspect- and Interface- Oriented : from top to bottom
-  - Algorithms based on interfaces of arrays
+  - Algorithms based on interfaces such as the Lanczos, Krylov-Schur and GMERS algorithms
-  - Interfaces for arrays (vectors, matrices and tensors)
   - Unified accessing points
-  - Interfaces for operations
+  - Interfaces for operations and arrays
+  - Implementations on different platforms and devices
+  - Native codes
 - High Extendability
-  - **All** modules and aspects are designed to support any possible extensions and all the default implementations are written in the same regulations
+  - **All** modules and aspects are designed to support any possible extensions in the future and all the default implementations are written in the same regulations
   - **Each** module and aspect can be changed to custom ones **individually** during **runtime**
-  - The unified accessing points are fully cached using C# delegates so that no substantial overhead will be added
 - High Performance (with high-performance implementations such as the default ones)
+  - The unified accessing points are fully cached using C# delegates so that there will be no substantial overhead
 - Thread and Memory Safe

 ## License
 This library follows the GNU GPL v3 license

-*The **CUTT** follows MIT licnese whose compilation result is only used*
+*The **CUTT** follows MIT license.
+But this library only needs its compilation result.*

-*The **HPTT** follows GNU licnese whose compilation result is only used*
+*The **HPTT** follows GNU license But this library only needs its compilation result.*

 ## How To Use
 ### Introduction